 You already know the importance of installing business backups.
 If your computer fails, you want to restore intellectual property into a new computer through a cloud backup or internal backup system.
 The same is true for the credit line.
 It’s wonderful to have access to it before it’s needed.
 This is why you research the process and learn your options before applying.

-My hope is that my personal experience and the above action steps lead you to approval for a business line of credit.
+My hope is that my personal experience and the above steps lead you to approval for a business line of credit.
 Today’s financial processes may not be as smooth, or maybe it is.
 Do not let your mind talk you out of approaching a representative simply to ask questions.
 You are not committing to anything except education through facts and knowledge.

 If one bank seems too difficult to get the credit line, perhaps another bank’s process is easier.
 Leave your comfort zone behind and investigate the options so your business flourishes in the wonderful way you visualize.